itprojects/InboxPager/README.md

 In order to use this application, you have to enable SSL/TLS application-email-checking through your email account's web interface.
 Some email servers may have this feature already turned on (NOT GMAIL!, see below).
 If your account's server does not support this feature, this app won't work.

 You can set up an account in InboxPager by going to "Settings" > "Add Account".
 There you have to enter your account's credentials and server parameters.
 If you don't know what your email account's server parameters are, use the automatic tools provided to find out, or enter and test your own configuration.
-Optionally, if you'd like to receive a sound or vibration notification, tick those settings.
-If you wish to have a specific account refresh only when you want it to, untick the "Allow in all-accounts-refresh" in that account's settings.
+Optionally, if you'd like to receive a textual, sound or vibration notification, tick those settings.
+If you wish to manually refresh a specific account, untick the "Allow in all-accounts-refresh" in the account's settings.

 By default InboxPager DOES <b>NOT</b> KEEP "FULL MESSAGE" copies of emails.
 It just downloads the main textual contents of the message.
-If you wish to change this policy, you can do this in the settings for an individual account.
-Keeping full messages can consume your device's internal memory very quickly.
-In order to save emails, the full message must first be downloaded into the internal database.
-Also, unless the full email message is already inside the internal database, downloading attachments will require access to the internet.
+If you wish to change this policy, you can do this in the settings for an individual account. **Keeping full messages can consume your device's internal memory very quickly.** In order to save an email or it's attachment, the full message is first downloaded into (RAM) memory, and then saved to file.
+The downloaded message won't remain, unless policy is set in account settings, or if downloaded through `Download ➠ Database`.
+If the full message is already in database, then no internet is necessary to save either message or attachments.
+If an email message has many attachments, it is better to download it to internal database, and then save them.

 # Features